daguiam/workshop-python/2-dataprocessing.md

-# Data processing with python
+# Data processing and visualization with python

 Data analysis or data processing is one of the core requirements in any scientific field.
 Python is a general purpose language that has an extensive library of importable modules for nearly any field.